hovictoria/WebAssignment/README.md

 ## Notes
 - All event dates must be set in the future due to form validation rules.
-- Only Admins can delete events and manage reports.
-- Students must be logged in to RSVP, comment, or bookmark events.
+- Students must be logged in to view events, RSVP, comment, or bookmark events.